|

 In addition to performing, his work as a composer has been said to have 'intriguing sonorities' by the New York Times, to be ‘virtuosic’ by The New Yorker, ‘...extremely effective and quite touching’ by New Music Box, and ‘at the cutting edge of creativity’ by Sequenza21.
 It has been performed by loadbang, the MIVOS Quartet, Bang on a Can All Star’s pianist Vicky Chow, and many others.

 Andy has studied with Anthony Pasquarelli, James Thompson, Brian McWhorter, Jens Lindemann and Mark Gould, has studied at Carnegie Mellon University, holds a BM from the Eastman School of Music, and a MM in contemporary performance at Manhattan School of Music.
 He has given lectures and master-classes at institutions including The Juilliard School, Eastman School of Music, Peabody Conservatory, New York University, and Northwestern University.
-Kozar regularly works as a teaching artist for the New York Philharmonic’s Very Young Composers program and is on faculty at the Longy School of Music of Bard College in Boston where, in addition to teaching trumpet, he is the Chair of the Instrumental Studies Department, director of Orchestra FLEX, co-directs Ensemble Uncaged, Longy's contemporary music ensemble, and is the director of the Divergent Studio, a summer program designed for young composers and performers of contemporary music.
+Kozar regularly works as a teaching artist for the New York Philharmonic’s Very Young Composers program and is on faculty New England Conservatory Prep and at the Longy School of Music of Bard College in Boston where, in addition to teaching trumpet, he is the Chair of the Instrumental Studies Department, co-directs Ensemble Uncaged, Longy's contemporary music ensemble, and is a co-director of the Divergent Studio, a summer program designed for young composers and performers of contemporary music.
 Andy is a Yamaha Performing Artist and exclusively performs on Yamaha trumpets.

 Bouque’s musicological interests are intimately tied to his praxis as a performer, focusing on issues of embodiment and vocal phenomenology in post-1980 opera, and the negotiations of time and space between narrative theater and sound-based music.
 He has given papers for the Gesellschaft für Musiktheorie and the University of Reading’s Samuel Beckett Symposium, and completed archival research on the Sciarrino manuscripts at the Paul Sacher Stiftung.
 He has lectured on voice and performance for New England Conservatory and the Sydney Conservatorium, and writes liner notes for Huddersfield Contemporary Records.
 In addition, he is completing his first book, an act of subjective cartography revolving around the single question that informs all of his work: how can we understand opera as a genre in the twenty-first century?